gvrkiran/whatsapp-public-groups/README.md

 * Note 2: We tried this script with only 178 groups.
 I am not sure if the script can handle a much larger set, like joining 1000 groups.

 Step 3: Once you join the groups, the data gets collected on the Android device.
 The data is stored on the device in an encrypted database.
 The next challenge is to decrypt the database and extract the messages.
 It is much much easier to decrypt the database if your phone is rooted.
-The process to follow is <a href="http://jameelnabbo.com/breaking-whatsapp-encryption-exploit/" target=_blank>here</a>.
 The process for unrooted Android phones is <a href="https://forum.xda-developers.com/showthread.php?t=2770982" target=_blank>here</a> and the code <a href="https://github.com/EliteAndroidApps/WhatsApp-Key-DB-Extractor" target=_blank>here</a> (We haven't tested these, and so can't vouch for them).
 We describe the process for rooted phones below:

 * The decrypted database is stored in a path that looks like this: `Device Storage/WhatsApp/Databases`, containing a filename `msgstore.db.crypt12`